Do Pros Use Tee With Irons? (Explained)

 If you have the ball too high or too low on the tee, the carry distance is not going to be ideal.

-So how do you get your ball in the right location with the tee and height in play?
-In general, you want to have the ball on the tee to line up with a certain location on your club.
+So, how do you get your ball in the right location with the tee and height in play?
+In general, you want to have the ball on the tee to line up with a certain spot on your club.

 Get the bottom of the ball to be level with the top of the face of your driver or iron, or whatever else you are using for the tee shot.